 You may be thinking about getting back to the things you did before treatment.
-For example:
+For example, this could include:

-- going back to work or education (see pages 73 to 74)
+- going back to work or education

 - doing hobbies or exercise again

-- seeing more of family and friends.
+- spending more time with family or friends.

 Try not to expect too much of yourself too soon.
-Recovery is a gradual process.
+Recovery is a gradual process and can have ups and downs.
 Some days you may feel better than others.
-You will need time to build up your physical strength.
+You will need time to recover your physical strength.
 You will also have to process what you have been through.
 Sometimes emotional recovery can take longer than physical recovery.
-But everything should improve with time and the right support.
+But things should improve with time and the right support.